-Nordea is a leading Nordic universal bank which has been helping its customers realize their dreams and aspirations for 200 years.
-With a total operating income of EUR 8.5bn in 2020, Nordea is one of the top ten financial services companies in Europe and maintains an AA rating.
-In addition, Nordea has won numerous accolades for being one of the world’s most sustainable corporations as well as a leading corporate and investment banking firm.
+This leading Nordic universal bank has been helping its customers realize their dreams and aspirations for 200 years.
+With a total operating income of EUR 8.5bn in 2020, the bank is one of the top ten financial services companies in Europe and maintains an AA rating.
+In addition, the bank has won numerous accolades for being one of the world’s most sustainable corporations as well as a leading corporate and investment banking firm.

 As a large bank with multiple business units, technology for development and testing had sprawled across teams and business units.
 After an IT reorganization, leaders realized greater efficiency of scale could be reached if efforts were centralized into a common “QA Capability Group.”
 As part of the change, the QA Capability Group inherited all of the tools each business unit had been using and were given the task to consolidate their QA strategy across the various business unit landscapes.